Start ambitious. Leave empowered.

 The course is designed to give students a clear understanding on the impact the meetings and event industry has on hotels.
 The course will provide a focus on the different event markets and demonstrate how the hotel events office negotiates and prices an event.
 The organization structure and job descriptions of those who work in a hotel events department will be discussed, to give an understanding of the role of the Events department.
 On completion, students will be able to sell, organize, and coordinate an event in a hotel.

-This course analyses operational, organizational and financial aspects of the main hospitality operations, where concepts like cost control systems, capital and operating budgets and revenue optimizing techniques are learned and discussed.
-Advanced managerial theories concerning planning, staffing as well as cost and revenue control of the Food and Beverage and Rooms Division Operations in a hotel will be discussed to provide the student with a strong foundation for the managerial role.
+This course analyses organizational and financial aspects of hospitality operations.
+Concepts like cost control systems, capital and operating budgets, and revenue optimizing techniques will be discussed.
+Advanced managerial concepts concerning planning, staffing, and cost and revenue control of the Food and Beverage and the Rooms Division Operations in a hotel, will be developed to provide a foundation for the new manager.

 Events management is a Project Management led course integrating the disciplines of F&B operations management, financial management, human resources management, marketing and logistics.
 It is an area that is growing rapidly and now represents hundreds of professionals who are responsible for planning, coordinating and evaluating a wide range of events all year round.
 Students will be assessed before, during and after the event on their planning, managing and evaluation of live event presented during the semester to a range of internal and external customers.